yduf/yduf.github.io/_posts/2021-09-03-klipper-homing.md

     - finally  `SAVE_CONFIG` to integrate the value in config files
 - X, Y: align on target with PROBE

-- [Repeatability check](https://www.klipper3d.org/Probe_Calibrate.html#repeatability-check)  -  it is a good idea to verify that the probe provides repeatable results. `PROBE_ACCURACY`
+- [Repeatability check](https://www.klipper3d.org/Probe_Calibrate.html#repeatability-check)  -  it is a good idea to verify that the probe provides repeatable results. see `PROBE_ACCURACY`.
+If the difference between the minimum reported z_offset and the maximum reported z_offset is greater than 25 microns (.025mm) then the probe is not suitable for typical bed leveling procedures.

 [Usefull GCODE](https://github.com/KevinOConnor/klipper/blob/master/docs/G-Codes.md)
 - `get_position (~ M114)`